open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 # Planet Quick Start Manual

 This manual is designed to provide basic, step-by-step instructions for setting up the hardware for a Planet system based around a Rasperry Pi server.
-This manual also assumes the reader possess some basic background on the Planet and ts functionality; however, it does not assume the reader has a technical or software background.
+This manual also assumes the reader possesses some basic background on the Planet and ts functionality; however, it does not assume the reader has a technical or software background.

 ## How do I Connect the Planet Hardware?